-Sunset Terrace Rooms: Twenty airconditioned rooms-including four that are ADA-accessible-are located in a picturesque setting at the forest's edge.
+Sunset Terrace Rooms: Twenty airconditioned rooms-including two that are ADA-accessible-are located in a picturesque setting at the forest's edge.
 The motel-style Sunset Terrace rooms are a perfect location for larger gatherings, such as family reunions, and are not far from the Heritage Trail and the stunningly beautiful Sunset Point Overlook.

 Historic Hotel Cottages: 10 air-conditioned single unit cottages are nestled near the forest with close proximity to the outdoor amphitheater and historic Engine No. 4.
 They are fully furnished, comfortable and just a short walk from the hotel.
 (Available mid-March through October.)

 The Woodland Cottages: The Woodland Cottages are situated in a grove of trees a short distance from the hotel.
 These single-, two-, three- and four-bedroom rustic cottages offer basic accommodations (no heat, A/C, TV, or WiFi) and are a great location for retreats.
 They have mini-fridges, coffee makers, ceiling fans and can accommodate up to 16 people.
 Pets are welcome for an additional \$9 per night.
-(Available seasonally, depending on weather, from the Memorial Day time-frame through November).
+(Available Memorial Day through November 30th).

 Since 1816, the Lodge at Mammoth Cave has served regional southern cuisine to visitors.
 The Lodge at Mammoth Cave provides delicious home-style cooking in the Spelunkers Cafe and the Green River Grill.
 Restaurant hours vary by season.
-For more information, please call (270) 451-2283.
+For more information, call (844) 760-2283.